ShubhamGupta2701/TypeScript/README.md

 ## Import & Exports

 - In TypeScript we use latest approach to import or export anything
-- like:
+- like :
     - To import any module :
       `import express from 'express'` as well as we have to imstall it for typescript as well .
     - To import any function :
       `import {function_name} from 'file_location'` or for defalut exports `import a from 'file_location'`
     - To export any function :
       `export function fun_name(){//code}`
     - To export any varibale or anonymus function :
       `export const a = 1` or `export const f = ()=>{//code}`
     - To perform default export :
       ```
       const a = 1;
       export defalut a;